ganeti/ganeti/man/gnt-cluster.rst

 master IP.
 The netmask must be specified as an integer, and will be interpreted as a CIDR netmask.
 The default value is 32 for an IPv4 address and 128 for an IPv6 address.

+The ``--use-external-mip-script`` options allows to specify whether to use an user-supplied master IP address setup script, whose location is ``/etc/ganeti/scripts/master-ip-setup``.
+If the option value is set to False, the default script, whose location is ``/usr/local/lib/ganeti/tools/master-ip-setup``, will be executed.

 The ``-m (--mac-prefix)`` option will let you specify a three byte prefix under which the virtual MAC addresses of your instances will be